doyouknowbobby/doyouknowb0xxy/docs/MODES.md

 The face buttons are mapped directly to the first four buttons on the right hand, with the L/R triggers on the top two right most buttons, and ZL/ZR shoulders immediately underneath them.

-In this scheme you can only access cardinals and diagonals on the control sticks. *`Start`, `MX` and the control stick have additional buttons mapped when combined with `L`.*
+In this scheme you can only access cardinals and diagonals on the control sticks. *`Start`, `MY` and the `Left Stick` have additional buttons mapped when combined with `L`.*

 ![WFPP + Leverless](../img/modes/wfpp_leverless.png)
 ![WFPP + Leverless (mod)](../img/modes/wfpp_leverless_mod.png)